semluc/Rnotes/_me/teaching.md

 ---

 # Teaching

+- Winter semester 2022/23: Human-oriented work, organizational, and personnel development [seminar]
-- Spring Term 2022: Seminar: Variations of positive leadership and their impact
+- Summer semester 2022: Variations of positive leadership and their impact [seminar]
-- Spring Term 2021: Seminar: Variations of positive leadership and their impact
+- Summer semester 2021: Variations of positive leadership and their impact [seminar]